alex-bellon/wikipedia/README.md

 - [Lost artworks](https://en.wikipedia.org/wiki/Lost_artworks) - original pieces of art that credible sources indicate once existed but that cannot be accounted for in museums or private collections or are known to have been destroyed deliberately or accidentally, or neglected through ignorance and lack of connoisseurship.
 - [Moon Museum](https://en.wikipedia.org/wiki/Moon_Museum) - a small ceramic wafer three-quarters by one-half inch (19 by 13 mm) in size, containing artworks by six prominent artists from the late 1960s.
 The artists with works in the "museum" are Robert Rauschenberg, David Novros, John Chamberlain, Claes Oldenburg, Forrest Myers and Andy Warhol.
 - [Outsider art](https://en.wikipedia.org/wiki/Outsider_art) - art by self-taught or naïve art makers.
+- [Seedfeeder](https://en.wikipedia.org/wiki/Seedfeeder) - the pseudonym of an illustrator known for contributing sexually explicit drawings to Wikipedia.
+Between 2008 and 2012, the artist created 48 depictions of various sex acts.
+Seedfeeder's illustrations garnered negative and positive reactions: some Wikipedia editors claimed they contained racist and sexist undertones, while Andy Cush of Gawker called him "Wikipedia's greatest artist of sex acts".

 ## Computer Science